Consensys/doc.goquorum/docs/HowTo/Use/Multitenancy.md

 ### Tessera Setup

-In addition to configuring the Authorization Server, the Tessera config file must be updated to contain `residentGroups` for the multi-tenant nodes.
+In addition to configuring the Authorization Server, the Tessera config file must be updated to contain the new flag `enableMultiplePrivateStates=true` as well as `residentGroups` for the multi-tenant nodes.

 In the above setup, the `residentGroups` configuration of `Node1` would be: